For more than 20 years, a Cold Steel SRK was my main hunting/survival knife. It is a survival/bushcraft tool that can be relied on.

 My SRK came from at a Boise cutlery shop, and I immediately had them take the off the black paint on the blade.
 Then the blade was re-ground to convex.
 Both alterations were easily done, and greatly improved blade performance.

-This knife went everywhere, in widely-divergent environments.
+The SRK has a reputation for toughness and reliability.
+It is the standard issue knife of the Navy SEALS for their BUDS – or Basic Underwater Demolition training.
+My SRK went everywhere, in widely-divergent environments.
 On one elk hunt on the Idaho-Montana border, the temperatures got to near zero.
 The knife handle stayed soft-ish and use-able.
 On another elk hunt, the temperatures got into the 90s.
 The weather can’t be controlled, so the only option is to get the best equipment you can afford to cope with it.

 My SRK has probably field dressed 50+ deer (it was loaned out a lot) and been used on several elk.
 It is a superb tool for beheading fish.
 And several kids have learned how to whittle wiener sticks and make feather sticks for firestarting with it.
 In fact, there was no plan to replace the SRK until I discovered Bark River Knives in 2011.
 (I don’t work for Bark River, and I don’t get free knives from anybody.)
 Since then, the SRK has been honorably retired to my gun safe, while the Ambush Tundra or BR Bravo LT 1.25 are taken into the field.